nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Computational_Thinking.md

         Getting bogged down in the details of: HOW TO SOLVE THE SUB-PROBLEMS.
             -> At this stage -> just focus on WHAT TO DO, not HOW TO DO IT

+    NOTE:
+        Decomposition WON'T result in: A COMPLETE PLAN OF ACTION
+        But:
+            + it can give you a STARTING POINT for FORMULATING one.

+        It can SHOWS: INDIVIDUAL TASKS
+        But it DOESN'T SHOW: the ORDER in which to TACKLE them But the RELATIONSHIP between the sub-problems is APPARENT.

+### OTHER EFFECTIVE STRATEGIES
+    -> These are some of the most useful strategies, it may not work all the time, but they are very useful.

+#### Think critically
+    "ALL KEY DECISIONS SHOULD HAVE A GOOD REASON BEHIND THEM"

+     + VALIDATING IDEA (1):
+        vd: Design a layout of a bookshop
+            Initial question:
+                -> Have i chosen the RIGHT STRUCTURE for laying out the books on the shelf ?
+                -> NOT CLEAR what "right structure" actually mean
+                -> LOOK AT YOUR GOAL TO CLARITY IT (2) -> vd: Goal:
+                    + (pros) QUICK and EASY for ADDING NEW BOOK to the shelf.
+                        -> the structure could be: UNORDERED
+                        cons: the CUSTOMER have to MANUALLY BROWSE the book

+                    + (pros) Easy to LOCATE a SPECIFIC BOOK.
+                        ->  the structure could be: ORDERED in some order (alphabetically, author, ...)
+                        cons: the OWNER have to SPEND TIME SORTING the books.

+     + EXPOSE ASSUMPTION to the ideas (very important): (3) -> ASSUMPTIONS made IMPLICITLY COULD well turn out to be FALSE.

+        vd:
+            Deciding: books need to be sorted
+                -> ASSUMES that the bookshop OWNER CAN AFFORD to put the TIME REQUIRED for it -> RAISE THE QUESTIONS: is that ASSUMPTION JUSTIFIED ?
+(4) -> It may turn out that you need ANOTHER SOLUTION or get MORE EMPLOYEES for that job

+        NOTE:
+            For any system you put in place -> Always ask the questions:
+            -> "WHAT IF IT GOES WRONG" (5)
+            vd: For the bookshop scenario, you might ask:
+                -> What if the book is NOT IN THE CORRECT PLACE on the shelf.

+            -> Your RESPONSE can vary: (6)
+                + IMPROVE the solution
+                + ELEMINATe the possibility of that problem occur
+                + put a PLAN in place to EXECUTE when the problem occur.

+#### Solve a CONCRETE instance
+    ...

+#### Find a RELATED PROBLEM
+    ...

+#### Work backwards (top down)
+    ...

+### PATTERN and GENERALIZATION
+    ...